State Tax Filing Resources

 SUI/State Withholding*

-- Paychex PEO - We cannot remit payments and returns on your behalf without a valid EDD ID Number.
+• Paychex PEO - We can't remit payments and returns on your behalf without a valid EDD ID Number.

-- Non-Taxpay - File Forms DE 9 and DE 9C electronically and pay your tax payments electronically.
+• Non-Taxpay - Remit Forms DE 9 and DE 9C and tax payments electronically.
 You can file and pay by enrolling in e-Services by accessing the California EDD website.

 If a quarterly California tax notification is enclosed, use this information when preparing your electronic DE 88 deposit on the California EDD e-Services website.